 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.

 At Oughtrington Community Primary these values are reinforced regularly and in the following ways:

 Democracy is all around us at Oughtrington.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
 Each class goes through a full election process at the end of the year, where all children get to vote for their class representative.
 The elected member then holds class discussions and takes any ideas forward to the main school council meetings.
 The school council work closely with the Senior Leadership Team to implement suggested changes.
-They have recently introduced a new whole school reward process, helped develop the outdoor learning environment and the structure of the school day.
+They have helped to introduced our whole school reward process, helped develop the outdoor learning environment and the structure of the school day as well as much, much more.
 Children also have an annual questionnaire with which they are able to put forward their views about their school.

 The Rule of Law